Eschatologue/CM_wiki/docs/class/magus/warder.md

 ### Level 20: High Warder

-*You have risen to the highest rank in the Order of Warders and stand as a stalwart arcane shield for any who are under your protection.*
+*"You have risen to the highest rank in the Order of Warders and stand as a stalwart arcane shield for any who are under your protection."*{.quote}

 At the end of each Long Rest, you can bond up to five willing creatures as your Wards with Warder's Bond.
 All other rules for your Warder's Bond still apply for you.